vxnuaj/NEOCORTEX/Neurons/Deep-Learning/SeLU.md

 It then also copes better with the [[vanishing gradient]] problem when compared to [[Sigmoid]] or [[Tanh]] given an unbounded range.

 The function isn't completely smooth, not being differentiable at $z = 0$, similar to [[ReLU]] or [[Leaky ReLU]].
-Mathematically, this means that it's use can bring about the propagation of NaN values in a model which can be detrimental during [[backward propagation]].
+Mathematically, this means that it's use can bring about the propagation of NaN values in a model which can be detrimental during [[Backpropagation]].
 Though, in practical code, this activation functions is written in a manner that ignores and bypasses this discontinuity fixing the problem.

 Being monotonic, it allows for a smoother gradient descent, reducing the risk for a model to get stuck in a local minima and allows it to optimize for a global minima.